AnyBody-Research-Group/AnyPyTools/docs/paper/paper.md

 As musculoskeletal simulations become increasingly important in decision making processes in a range of applications, so does the requirement for model verification and validation (V&V) [@Lund2012-ty].
-Successful V&V will often require running large number of simulations (batch processing) or investigating parameters systematically (sensitivity or parameter studies).
+Successful V&V will often require running large numbers of simulations (batch processing) or investigating parameters systematically (sensitivity or parameter studies).
 The stand-alone AnyBody Modeling System is not very suited for this kind of meta-analysis.
 The modeling system is essentially an IDE/compiler for scripting single multibody musculoskeletal models in the AnyScript modeling language.

-The AnyPyTools Python package enables batch processing, parallazation of model simulations, model sensitivity studies, and parameter studies using either monte-carlo (random sampling) or Latin hypercube sampling.
+The AnyPyTools Python package enables batch processing, parallization of model simulations, model sensitivity studies, and parameter studies, using either Monte-Carlo (random sampling) or Latin hypercube sampling.
 It makes reproducible research much easier and replaces the tedious process of manually automating the musculoskeletal simulations and aggregating the results.